 Pros and Cons of Invoice Factoring vs. Merchant Cash Advances

 Invoice factoring and merchant cash advances have one thing in common: they are both forms of alternative financing for businesses and typically involve a simple, fast application process with minimal credit and documentation requirements.
 In fact, the speed and simplicity of the application process is one thing that makes these alternatives so attractive to the small business, especially startups.
 However, don’t be deceived into thinking that merchant cash advances and factoring present you with an equal option, or you will definitely come to feel it financially in the long run.

 A merchant cash advance, also known as an “MCA”, is an alternative funding source that offers your business a lump sum of cash in exchange for a set amount of your business’ future credit card sales.
 Your business then pays back the advance in installments, often daily or weekly, which are deducted as a set percentage of daily sales.
 The seemingly easy collections process, fast funding, and easy requirements are very attractive to businesses, especially those that struggle to secure solutions from a bank.

 However, what you may not realize is that this form of cash advance is typically associated with incredibly high rates and other costs.
 While this funding alternative does provide quick cash, it usually does not work in the business’ favor long-term.
 In most situations, a merchant cash advance should simply be avoided.

-Invoice factoring, also known as receivables financing, invoice financing, and factoring invoices, is the ongoing process in which a factoring company purchases your company’s invoices.
+Invoice factoring, also known as receivables financing, or invoice financing, is an ongoing process in which a factoring company purchases your company’s invoices.
 The factoring company then quickly advances the working capital you need against your unpaid accounts receivable.
 With Security Business Capital, for example, you can often receive your cash within the same day.
 With invoice factoring, your business has the ongoing working capital needed to reinvest in order to save money or make money.

 Which Financing Option Involves Lower Risk?